-A list of invitational meets, with registration and contact information for the host, is posted on the academics webpage at www.uiltexas.org/academics/invitational-meets.
+To see a listing of Invitational Meets, or to submit information for an upcoming meet you are hosting, visit www.uiltexas.org/academics/invitational-meets.
+The listings will have registration and contact information for the host.
 A formal invitation is not required to attend.